zamazan4ik/awesome-pgo/article/article.md

 * PGO profiles' runtime dumping capabilities [are limited](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112829).
 Compared to LLVM, there is no easy way to dump PGO profile to a memory instead of a filesystem.
 GCC developers in this case suggest mitigations like using RAM-disk, NFS and other fancy stuff.
 If you want to implement it - you need to tweak GCOV implementation on your own.
 * It's [not clear](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112806) how PGO in GCC interacts with user-defined `likely`/`unlikely` hints.
 It could be a problem when you apply PGO for the (partially) optimized codebase with such user hints.
 You can get some unexpected results.

+More issues about PGO in GCC can be found in its Bugzilla with [this](https://gcc.gnu.org/bugzilla/buglist.cgi?quicksearch=PGO&list_id=403385) filter.
 If you want to learn more about PGO-related GCC internals, I can recommend [this](https://trofi.github.io/posts/243-gcc-profiler-internals.html) article to read.
 If you are interested in Sampling PGO implementation details in GCC you can start [here](https://github.com/gcc-mirror/gcc/blob/master/gcc/auto-profile.cc#L55).

 About MSVC I cannot say much - I didn't use MSVC for years and have no enough experience.
 However, after reading the corresponding PGO [documentation](https://learn.microsoft.com/en-us/cpp/build/profile-guided-optimizations) I can highlight the following things: